NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## What's a target platform?

-There is a third concept for a platform we call a **target platform**.
+There is a third concept for a platform called the **target platform**.

 The target platform is relevant to cases where you want to build a compiler binary.
 In such cases, you would build a compiler on the *build platform*, run it to compile code on the *host platform*, and run the final executable on the *target platform*.

-Since this is rarely needed, we will assume that the target is identical to the host.
+Since this is rarely needed, this tutorial assumes that the target is identical to the host.

 ## Determining the host platform config